-Starting from top we may identify 4 main sections:
+Below we may identify four main sections:

-1. Wavefront sensor section28, displaying data related to the Wavefront sensor.
-It includes a snapshot of the technical viewer29, a section for the control of the WFS hardware with a few elements showing the current status, and a CCD subsection showing parameters related to the WFS-CCD.
+- 1. Wavefront sensor section, displaying data related to the Wavefront sensor.
+It is provided with two panels, one for the FLAO WFS and the otehr for the LBTI WFS.
+Each panel includes a snapshot of the technical viewer32, a section for the control of the WFS hardware with a few elements showing the current status, and a CCD subsection showing parameters related to the WFS-CCD. - 2.
+Adaptive secondary section, containing a section for the control of the AdSec hardware, and a section with a number of status parameters. - 3.
+AO system section, to the right of the AdSec section, displaying data and parameters related